Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 Running turn_on_wheeltec_rover wheeltec_camera.launch file will initiate the camera node with the needed parameters (30fps, 720x480).

 The camera can be used for object detection and skeleton tracking.
 Usin the "darknet" and "bodyreader" package.
+We can use "raw" or "compressed" data for the camera.
+Compressed is always better to have really low delay.

 # 2. Lab PC Info

 ## 2.1 Networking

 The laptop is fitted with two external USB WIFI adapter.
 Both can be used simultaneously.
 With one connected to the big robot and the other connected to the smaller robot.
-Recommended: Wifi adapter "wlx0c9d92b71f61" connected to the smaller robot and "wlx642943a66a33" to the bigger robot.
+Recommended: Wifi adapter "wlx0c9d92b71f61" (ASUS) connected to the smaller robot and "wlx642943a66a33" (D-Link) to the bigger robot.
 Tip: To know the name of the wifi adapter just run the command "iwconfig"

 ### 2.1.1 Troubleshooting Internet Issues With Dual Adapter Setup